top of page

 Stigma Around Mental Health and Help-Seeking

 Cultural stigma around mental health can deepen this silence.
 In some AAPI communities, mental illness is seen as weakness.
-Amy Tsang of S.P.E.A.K, an organization that works to destigmatize mental health in Asian American communities, encourages parents to recognize signs of struggle and remain open to treatment.
-Rather than blaming parents for their biases, she argues that families should work together through culturally responsive support and honest conversations.
+In fact, Asian Americans were 45% less likely than other U.S. racial groups to receive mental health treatment in 2024.
+Amy Tsang of S.P.E.A.K., an organization founded by clinical psychologist Dr. Teresa Hsu that works to destigmatize mental health in Asian American communities, encourages parents to recognize signs of struggle and remain open to treatment.
+Rather than blaming parents for their biases, Tsang argues that families should work together through culturally responsive support and honest conversations.

 [1] What Is the Model Minority Myth?”
 Verywell Mind, 26 Aug.
 2022, https://www.verywellmind.com/what-is-the-model-minority-myth-6259907